-The balances reflect the amount owed by the RTMF Special Revenue Fund to the Measure C Special Revenue Fund for the Measure C/RTMF loan and to the General Fund for RTMF-related legal expenses of \$5,986.
+The balances reflect the amount owed by the RTMF Special Revenue Fund to the Measure C Special Revenue Fund for the Measure C/RTMF loan.
 In November and December 2014, the Fresno COG and the Authority Boards adopted an update to the Measure C Extension Regional Transportation Mitigation Fee (RTMF) Nexus Study.
 During the Nexus Study update, it was pointed out that between 2010 and 2015 the Measure C revenue had been used to advance major RTMF projects.
 The Nexus Study also recommended that the Board take a formal action to recognize this temporary substitution of Measure C revenue in lieu of RTMF funding as a loan from the Measure C to the RTMF so that the Measure C funds can be reimbursed as the RTMF collections come in.
-To implement the recommendation, on June 24, 2015 the Board has approved the Measure C/RTMF Reimbursement/Loan Program which identifies the advance payments of Measure C funds to RTMF projects as eligible RTMF project expenditures and retroactively recognizes a variable loan from Measure C to RTMF.
+According to the recommendation, on June 24, 2015 the Board has approved the Measure C/RTMF Reimbursement/Loan Program which identifies the advance payments of Measure C funds to RTMF projects as eligible RTMF Project costs and recognizes a variable loan from Measure C to RTMF.
 The Reimbursement/Loan Program also specifies the terms of loan amortization.
-According to the RTMF Loan amortization schedule, as of June 30, 2014, the outstanding loan balance the RTMF Special Revenue Fund owes to the Measure C Special Revenue Fund is \$39,718,477.
+According to the RTMF Loan amortization schedule, as of June 30, 2015, the outstanding loan balance the RTMF Special Revenue Fund owes to the Measure C Special Revenue Fund is \$60,450,693.
 Repayment of the outstanding loan shall be made annually by payment of the RTMF cash available at the fiscal year end.